 Numerous studies are conducted globally to examine challenges with claim handling processes, including lack of claim awareness, lack of contract knowledge, and lack of experienced staff.
 The challenges also include an inadequate recording system, a lack of evidence, disagreements between parties, delay in notification and assessments, among others (Hai, 2019).

 A country like Ethiopia cannot be free to these issues; studies show that public infrastructure projects have major claims and challenges in the process.
 Research conducted by Tsige (2020), supports this argument.
-The study revealed that an increased number of claims of contractors has shown in contracts with alleged extension of time and its subsequent additional cost for different reasons in federal road projects.
+The study revealed that an increased number of claims of contractors have shown in contracts with alleged extension of time and its subsequent additional cost for different reasons in federal road projects.
 However, most contractors present their claims after long time of the occurrence.
 This remains to sort out evidence and knowledge of the objectives of the conditions at the time of the event.
-Documentation is also another cause for delayed claims.

 Despite the cause and management method of claims there are challenges and difficulties faced during the application of the handling process.

 Hence, the aim of this study is to assess the challenges of claim handling process and assessing improvement to overcome the problems.